Cisco Systems Inc. today launched two networked file storage devices designed for small businesses.

 Tucker said the NAS devices will compete primarily with products from Netgear and Buffalo Technology, and may overlap with the smallest of Overland Storage's SnapServer products.
 Cisco also risks competing with its traditional networking and storage partners such as Dell, EMC, Hewlett-Packard, IBM and NetApp.
 Those vendors have increasingly targeted the SMB market in recent years, although they haven't reached the $600 price range yet.

-Yankee Group vice president of small business research Steve Hilton said his analyst firm tested the NSS6100 when it was released and it received good grades for reliability, ease of setup and
+Yankee Group vice president of small business research Steve Hilton said his analyst firm tested the NSS6100 when it was released and it received good grades for reliability, ease of setup and ease of management.
+He said there is clearly a market for any SMB storage products that have those capabilities as well as performance.

 "Storage and disaster recovery are top IT issues for SMBs, but SMBs generally do nothing about it," he said.
 "So there's plenty of room for Cisco to both grow the entire market and capture share."